carlosbrando/rails21-book/text/04_ActionPack/05_atom_feed.markdown

 What is an Atom feed ?
 Atom is the name of XML based style and meta data.
 In other words is a protocol to publish content in Internet that is often updated, like a blog, for example.
 Feeds are always published in XML and in Atom it is identified as an application/atom+xml media type.

 In the first versions of Rails 2.0 this method used to accept as parameter **:language**, **:root_url** and **:url** options, you can obtain more information about these methods in Rails Documentation.
-But with the update mede, now we can include new namespaces in the root element of the feed.
+But with the update made, we can now include new namespaces in the root element of the feed.
 For example:

 	atom_feed('xmlns:app' => 'http://www.w3.org/2007/app') do |feed|

-It will return:
+Will return:

 	<feed xml:lang="en-US" xmlns="http://www.w3.org/2005/Atom"
 		xmlns:app="http://www.w3.org/2007/app">